Meredith Willson: Hollywood

-Willson's work in films included the score for Charlie Chaplin's The Great Dictator (1940) (Academy Award nomination for Best Original Score), and arranging music for the score of William Wyler's The Little Foxes (1941) (Academy Award nomination for Best Music Score of a Dramatic Picture).
+Willson's work in many films included the score for Charlie Chaplin's The Great Dictator (1940) (Academy Award nomination for Best Original Score), and arranging music for the score of William Wyler's The Little Foxes (1941) (Academy Award nomination for Best Music Score of a Dramatic Picture).

 During World War II, Willson worked for the United States' Armed Forces Radio Service.
 His work with the AFRS teamed him with George Burns, Gracie Allen, and Bill Goodwin.
 He worked with all three as the bandleader, and a regular character, on the Burns and Allen radio program.
 He played a shy man always trying to get advice on women.
 His character was ditzy as well, basically a male version of Allen's.

 In 1942, Willson had his own program on NBC.
 Meredith Willson's Music was a summer replacement for Fibber McGee and Molly.
 Sparkle Time, which ran on CBS in 1946–47, was Willson's first full-season radio program.

-Returning to network radio after WWII, Willson created the Talking People, a choral group that spoke in unison while delivering radio commercials.
-In 1950 he became the musical director for The Big Show, a 90-minute comedy-variety program hosted by actress Tallulah Bankhead and featuring some of the world's best-known entertainers.
+Returning to network radio after World War II, Willson created the Talking People, a choral group that spoke in unison while delivering radio commercials.
+In 1950, he became the musical director for The Big Show, a 90-minute comedy-variety program hosted by actress Tallulah Bankhead and featuring some of the era's best-known entertainers.
 Willson became part of one of the show's very few running gags, beginning replies to Bankhead's comments or questions with "well, sir, Miss Bankhead".
 He wrote the song "May the Good Lord Bless and Keep You" for the show.
 Bankhead spoke the lyrics over the music at the end of each show.
 He also worked on Jack Benny's radio program, and hosted his own program in 1949.
 For a few years in the early 1950s, Willson was a regular panelist on the Goodson-Todman game show The Name's the Same; he recalled later that he did the show for the steady Goodson-Todman salary, which he was saving toward his Broadway musical project.

 In 1950, Willson served as musical director for The California Story, California's centennial production at the Hollywood Bowl.
-Working on this production, Willson met writer Franklin Lacey, who proved instrumental in developing the storyline for a musical Willson had been working on, soon to become The Music Man.
-The California Story was followed by two more state centennial collaborations with stage director Vladimir Rosing: The Oregon Story in 1959 and The Kansas Story in 1961.
+The show's director, Vladimir Rosing, introduced Willson to writer Franklin Lacey, who proved instrumental in developing the storyline for a musical Willson had been working on, soon to become The Music Man.
+The California Story was followed by two more state centennial collaborations with Rosing: The Oregon Story in 1959 and The Kansas Story in 1961.